Global saving glut: History

 Plummeting interest rates are a consequence of such a saving glut: as the amount of savings (greatly) increase with decreasing opportunities for investment, interest rates decrease as the supply of savings outstrips its demand.

 The authors on saving gluts however differed in their possible solutions.
 Marx considered it one of the inherent contradictions of capitalism and therefore saw no long-term solution within the system itself.
 Hobson prescribed income equalization (e.g., through redistributive measures) to reduce savings and re-incentivize the economy.

 Keynes proposed that governments could borrow savings when they exceeded investment.
 The borrowed funds could then be spent on socially useful projects (which should not increase the economy's production capacity or hinder future investment opportunities).
 This would reduce savings, stimulate the economy and offer new opportunities for investment, while not adding to the capital stock (which would increase production and thus once again reduce investment opportunities).
 This way, the economy would be revitalized by using overt surpluses for the common good, creating the conditions for renewed economy activity.

-Since the 2000s

 When the equity market bubble burst in the early 2000s, companies in many industrial countries reduced borrowing funds to finance their capital expenditures.
 They began running financial surpluses that they lent to other sectors of the economy.
 In 2003–2004 the non-financial corporate sector in member nations of the Group of Seven (G-7) held $US 1.3 trillion of corporate excess saving.
 By 2011 Statistics Canada reported that Canadian business were "sitting on more than $583 billion in Canadian currency and deposits, and more than $276 billion in foreign currency".

-During and after the Great Recession of the late 2000s levels of economic and policy uncertainty rose dramatically contributing to the depth of the recession and the weakness of the following recovery with many corporations globally avoided investments and increased their cash holdings, in what has been called "liquidity hoarding", "cash hoarding" or "dead cash".
+During and after the Great Recession of the late 2000s levels of economic and policy uncertainty rose dramatically contributing to the depth of the recession and the weakness of the following recovery with many corporations globally avoiding investments and increasing their cash holdings, in what has been called "liquidity hoarding", "cash hoarding" or "dead cash".